XHEMIT-FM

-XHEMIT-FM/XEMIT-AM is a combo radio station in Comitán, Chiapas, Mexico.
-Broadcasting on 107.9 FM and 540 AM, XHEMIT-FM/XEMIT-AM is owned by the Instituto Mexicano de la Radio and broadcasts a music and information format under the name "Radio IMER".
+XHEMIT-FM 94.9 is a radio station in Comitán, Chiapas, Mexico.
+Broadcasting on 94.9 FM, XHEMIT-FM is owned by the Instituto Mexicano de la Radio and broadcasts a music and information format under the name "Radio IMER".

 History

-XEMIT-AM 540 came on air in 1988, one of three IMER stations that signed on under agreement with the Chiapas state government.
+XEMIT-AM 540 came on the air in 1988, one of three IMER stations that signed on under agreement with the Chiapas state government.

 In 1994, the station added a news program, "Línea 54", in response to the confusion generated by the EZLN situation in Chiapas.
 At the time, the station broadcast with 700 W of power when it was authorized for 5 kW; it reached its maximum authorization with a new antenna and tower in 1995, significantly expanding its coverage.

 In 2013, XHEMIT-FM 107.9 was signed on as part of the AM-FM migration campaign currently underway among Mexican radio stations.
 XHEMIT-FM broadcasts in HD Radio.
-XEMIT-AM has one of Mexico's largest continuity obligations requiring it to remain in service, for a total of nearly 120,000 otherwise unserved people in 680 unique localities as of 2018.
+XEMIT-AM had one of Mexico's largest continuity obligations requiring it to remain in service, for a total of nearly 120,000 otherwise unserved people in 680 unique localities as of 2018.
+However, the concession for XHEMIT-FM lapsed effective April 13, 2023, due to failure to file a timely renewal.
+The Federal Telecommunications Institute granted a new concession, but without the AM continuity obligation and on 94.9 MHz, outside the reserved band for community and indigenous stations.
+The new concession initially bore the template call sign XHCPEO-FM, which was changed back to XHEMIT-FM along with those for five other stations whose concessions were lapsed and reawarded.